Birds and Squirrels Cause 11% of Power Outages

 Why Clouds Won’t Protect Your Facility

 Many people think being connected to “the cloud” will protect their facility from data loss.
-However, in the event of a power supply outage, clouds cannot guarantee data protection.
+However, in the event of a power supply failure, clouds cannot guarantee data protection.
 Therefore, the more dependent you are on a cloud, the more your voice and data lines need protection.

 Also, given recent hacking issues facing multiple cloud-based suppliers, many firms are rethinking the “all in” approach to the cloud and opting for a hybrid – local storage and control with backup to storage in the cloud.